 There is no reliable public transportation in Benin.
-You should avoid taxis and long distance buses as they are poorly maintained compared to Australian standards and often overloaded.
+You should avoid taxis and long distance buses as they are poorly maintained and often overloaded.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See instead the Aviation Safety Network website for information on aviation safety in Benin.

 Please also refer to our general air travel page for information on aviation safety and security.